How Much do Guitar Lessons Cost?

 Thumbtack has a lower average price, at $65 among the teachers we surveyed.
 But like Thumbtack, many of the guitar teachers listed either did not have a music degree or did not major in guitar.
 Takelessons and Thumbtack both have a very large number of teachers, so surely there are some good deals, but finding teachers who’s education and prices matched that of the teachers at Lesson With You is difficult and time consuming.

-Meet your teacher, discuss your guitar goals, and begin one-on-one instruction.
+Meet your guitar teacher and begin 1-on-1 instruction.